karayabin/universe-snapshot/universe/Ling/Kit_PicassoWidget/doc/pages/conception-notes.md

 --------- default.css       # can be any name, but it's the same name as a template
 --------- default.css.php   # use this instead of default.css to turn the file into a dynamic css nugget
 ----- presets/              # the (widget configuration) built-in presets for this widget.
 --------- preset_one.byml   # an example preset file
+----- brain/brain.php       # the file to handle the logic of the widget, if any (see the kit concept of processing for more details: https://github.com/lingtalfi/Kit/blob/master/doc/pages/conception-notes.md#rendering-a-widget)

 ```

-Note: the widget directory could also be placed elsewhere, which would be useful in a plugin oriented application, so
-that the plugins can copy the **widget** dir in the application scope, so that the maintainer of the app can modify those
-files by hand without having to modify the plugin itself (for instance).
+Note: the **widget** directory can be placed anywhere using the **widgetDir** directive of the widget configuration array.

+Notes:
+- because of this design, a planet can provide multiple Picasso widgets.
+- the **js** directory contains any [js code block](https://github.com/lingtalfi/HtmlPageTools/blob/master/doc/api/Ling/HtmlPageTools/Copilot/HtmlPageCopilot.md#property-jsCodeBlocks) that you want to inject in your html page.
+- the files contained in the **js-init** directory must have the same name than the template being used (with the **.js** or **.js.php** extension instead).
+If the **.js.php** extension is used, it's [dynamic nugget](https://github.com/lingtalfi/Kit_PicassoWidget/blob/master/doc/pages/conception-notes.md#dynamic-nuggets).
+- the **css** directory contains any [css code block](https://github.com/lingtalfi/HtmlPageTools/blob/master/doc/api/Ling/HtmlPageTools/Copilot/HtmlPageCopilot.md#property-cssCodeBlocks) that you want to inject in an external css stylesheet.
+- the files contained in the **css** directory must have the same name than the template being used (with the **.css** or **.css.php** extension instead).
+If the **.css.php** extension is used, it's [dynamic nugget](https://github.com/lingtalfi/Kit_PicassoWidget/blob/master/doc/pages/conception-notes.md#dynamic-nuggets).